In our independent editorial review of retail CRM solutions, learn about the top options along with their primary use cases.

 Here are key metrics to include in a campaign performance report:

 Now that you know the top CRM reports to create and track, let's next discuss how to set up your own CRM reporting.
 Many CRMs offer similar report setup, but there may be slight differences depending on what you use.
-To help, we've included examples from Salesforce Essentials below, which offers a powerful custom sales reporting tool with easy setup and management.
+To help, we've included examples from Salesforce below, which offers a powerful custom sales reporting tool with easy setup and management.

 Setting up CRM reporting is quite simple if you have the data required for the metrics you’d like to measure.
-We’ve provided a general breakdown of how to create a report using Salesforce Essentials as an example.
+We’ve provided a general breakdown of how to create a report using Salesforce as an example.
 Of course, the exact process will vary among platforms, so you can refer to this as a general guide that will be applicable to most mainstream CRM options.

 Alternatively, you can opt to use an out-of-box CRM reporting template if a baseline report will suit your needs.
 These bespoke reports have filters and allow for some basic customization.
 For deep data dives, it’s best to create your own report using the steps below: create a new report, select properties based on the metric you want to track, then build, run, design, and share the report.
 We'll provide additional details on each step below.

 Choose the main properties of the metric you're trying to view.
-In Salesforce Essentials, you can select the main category based on the CRM metric you want to track, then you can keep the report type general or get more specific.
+In Salesforce, you can select the main category based on the CRM metric you want to track, then you can keep the report type general or get more specific.
 In this example, we’ve chosen "opportunities" as the type and subtype so we can work with the broad related details in the report.

 When it's time to officially create and run the report, your CRM should prompt you to modify the report details and then run it to ensure that it shows exactly what you want.

-If you're using Salesforce Essentials, you'll see a table of the information related to the type you chose (in this case, opportunities) on the report preview page.
+If you're using Salesforce, you'll see a table of the information related to the type you chose (in this case, opportunities) on the report preview page.
 You can now use the Group Rows function to have the report show the specific metric you'd like.
 In this example, using "stage" to group the rows will show the amount of prospects and customers in each stage of your pipeline.
 Then, you can use the Columns and Filters functions to add, remove, and specify report data.

 Your CRM will likely give you the option to add a visual chart to your report, such as the Add Chart button below.
 You'll then run the report and continue to the next page, where you should be able to design and further manipulate the report as needed.

 Many CRMs will allow you to view the report you've run as both a table and a visual chart, where you can edit the report until it looks the way you'd like before saving it.
-If you're using Salesforce Essentials, you'll see the same table from the previous page with a visual chart above it.
+If you're using Salesforce, you'll see the same table from the previous page with a visual chart above it.
 You can now remove data, change the format of the chart by clicking the gear icon, and save it when you're ready so it will continue presenting your metrics in real time.

-Once you’ve finished putting your CRM report together, you can download it to share with other key decision makers in your organization, either via email or as a printout.
-This will render it a static report that can be used in deeper analyses of ongoing sales trends.
+Once you’ve finished putting your CRM report together, download it to share with other key decision makers in your organization, either via email or as a printout.
+This will render a static report that can be used in deeper analyses of ongoing sales trends.
 A better way to share your report is by saving it right to your dashboard, where it will continue presenting up-to-date activity.

 To use a dashboard, first head back to your CRM's reports page and find the new report you created.
 See whether the report is listed as private or public, and change the viewing permissions if you'd like you alone, your team, or your organization to access it.
-To do this in Salesforce Essentials, click the dropdown next to your report, and choose Move to add it to either a public or a private folder.
+To do this in Salesforce, click the dropdown next to your report, and choose Move to add it to either a public or a private folder.

 When the correct people have access to the report, add it to your CRM dashboard, where your software may prompt you to choose an existing dashboard or create a new one.
 Unlike a CRM report, a CRM dashboard is more straightforward in presenting data since it’s meant to be viewed at a glance.
 We delve more into that in our guide to CRM dashboards, where we teach you how to create a dashboard like the one below: